Jarichi/Mysteries-of-Rankhra/Prophecy of the Broken Flow.md

 An everyman of mortal birth,
 And fey who laughs amidst the mirth.

-Together, they must brave the way,
+Together, they must seek the door,
-Through temple doors of shifting air,
+Through temple halls where **Flow** is caught,
-Where **Flow** now falters in decay,
-Influenced by the unseen snare.

-But one key remains to be found,
-A mural waits for powers blessed—
-Gather the Concepts, all unbound,
-And let Creation be redressed.

-Seek the **blessing**, one by one,
+But greater still lies something more—
+A puzzle waits, with fate to thwart.

+For the **Concepts Seven** must unite,
+To forge Creation’s primal heart,
+Through **blessings**, earned by trial’s might,
+And in their merging, play their part.

+Each Concept holds a vital key,
+To weave the threads of life anew,
-Only when all have been bestowed,
+And only when all powers agree,
-Shall the mural's light be spun,
+Shall the mural’s light come into view.

-And the Flow of magic once more flow.
+So gather the **blessings**, one by one,
+For without them, the Flow shall fall,
+The fate of all beneath the sun
+Depends on merging one and all."